-“Every day in our office is fun, but the day a patient gets his or her braces removed is always an exceptional day,” says orthodontist Dr. Michael Stosich.
+“Every day in our office is fun, but the day a patient gets her or her braces removed is always an exceptional day,” says orthodontist Dr. Sara Spector.
 “For many patients, braces have come at an already awkward and uncomfortable time.
 They may have avoided smiling before, because they were embarrassed by crooked, crowded or oddly spaced teeth.
 But after treatment, they can’t stop smiling, and neither can we.”

 Orthodontics doesn’t just transform smiles, it can transform lives.
-Below is just one of the many smile stories Dr. Stosich and his team have received after providing braces treatment.
+Below is just one of the many smile stories Dr. Spector and her team have received after providing braces treatment.

 I just wanted to take a moment and thank you again!
 Back in 2011 you took my daughter on as a Smiles Change Lives patient and it truly, truly did change her life!
 I believe thanks to you she gained so much confidence in herself that she joined the Debate team, speech and High School Newspaper!
 She also started doing YouTube fashion tutorials and from that she was asked to write in an up and coming teen fashion magazine!
 She will be graduating from High School in a couple weeks with honors and going onto Valparaiso University on a Journalism Scholarship!
 She has blossomed into an amazing outgoing young adult and I cannot wait to see where she goes!
 I thank you with all my heart for giving her the ability to be her true self without holding back!
 We will forever be grateful!”

 Smiling has the power to change your life, and psychologists and researchers who have studied the science behind smiling agree.
 Research shows that those we encounter find people who smile more attractive and more approachable than those who don’t.
 And those who smile often are more content and successful than those who don’t.